godai78/Podyplomowe/README.md

 # Podyplomowe

-This is a markdown excercise project for the university.
+This is a markdown excercise project for the post-grad course.